 Fairies are supernatural beings and spirits that can be either good or bad.
-It is believed by many who believe in fairies (also known as fairys) that they reside in a place somewhere between earth and heaven.
-However, many think fairies dwell on earth.
+It is believed by many who believe in fairies that they reside in a place somewhere between earth and heaven; however, many think fairies dwell on earth.

 This tiny fairy usually wearing a cocked hat and apron can be good or bad.
 A cobbler by trade, his tapping makes others aware of his presence.
 Supposedly he possesses a hidden crock of gold, which the whereabouts he is not about to divulge unless his capturer threatens him with bodily harm.
 He might then divulge the whereabouts of his treasure if his capturer constantly watches him.
 But, he usually tricks his capturer in looking away briefly when the tiny man vanishes.